NovemberFall/LeetCode-NoteBook/docs/design/twitter.md

 ![](img/2024-03-29-16-10-08.png)

-- Note: **if we can't get a user's followee, we can let his follow himself**!
+- Note: **if we can't get a user's followee, we can let him follow himself**!

 ```java
 class Twitter {